 WordPress was born in 2003 and is the most widely used content publishing platform online.
 It’s the backbone of the web.

-I’ll show you how to install WordPress in 10 minutes without any tech know-how or prior experience.
-All automated.
-No need to download software, no need for FTP and no need for editing of files.
+I’ll show you how to install WordPress and start your own site in 10 minutes without any tech know-how or prior experience.

 Let’s get started.

 Why is WordPress so popular?

 More than 61% of all the websites that use a content management system use WordPress, which means that it runs more than 34% of all the sites online.